Child Health Plan

 Not getting enough nutrients can lead to malnutrition, this is when children suffer from low weight, stunted growth, and when they are at a greater risk of developing infections and illnesses that could become fatal.
 In fact, malnutrition is estimated to be the cause of more than half the deaths of children in developing countries every year.

 Children can become malnourished of macronutrients and micronutrients, both of which are needed to achieve healthy growth and development.
-Macronutrients are foods that make up a large part of a person’s diet, and include foods such as proteins, carbs and fats.
+Macronutrients are foods that make up a large part of a person’s diet, and include proteins, carbs and fats.
 Micronutrients are the vitamins and minerals that are needed in small amounts to help the body function.
 Oftentimes, the malnourishment of macronutrients goes hand in hand with the malnourishment of micronutrients.
 In addition to a healthy and varied diet, supplements can be given to supply the needed amount of micronutrients.

 Ages 2 to 3: Daily guidelines for girls and boys

 Calories 1,000-1,400, depending on growth and activity level

 Protein 2-4 ounces

 Ages 4 to 8: Daily guidelines for girls